william-Dic/Fullstack-Embodied-AI-Guide/README.md

 #### Camera Encoding Stream Settings

 To support a higher frame rate for cameras connected to the same hub, you need to modify `lerobot\common\robot_devices\cameras\opencv.py`.
 After setting the resolution width and height, add the following line to set the MJPG stream.
-The cameras included with this product can only achieve 30fps at 640x480 in MJPG stream mode.

 ```python
 self.camera.set(cv2.CAP_PROP_FOURCC, cv2.VideoWriter_fourcc('M', 'J', 'P', 'G'))